Disorder-tunable entanglement at infinite temperature: Dynamical signatures of two scar families

 While the revival fidelity from the $\ket{\phi_L}$ initial state in Fig.~\ref{fig:dyn} is not particularly high, we can leverage the tunability of the second family of scarred states to enhance it.
 Indeed, from Eq.~(\ref{eq:olap_L}) it directly follows that the projection of $\ket{\phi_L}$ state on the set of scarred eigenstates $\ket{E^\prime_n}$ is given by

 Thus, in the limit of $J_{e,1}{\to}\infty$, we recover perfect revivals.
-To illustrate the effect of $J_{e,1}$ on the dynamics, in Fig.~\ref{fig:tune} we compute the fidelity dynamics as $J_{e,1}$ is modulated by an amount $\Delta_1 \in [0,8]$.
-Setting $\Delta_1=4$ -- which amounts to approximately doubling $J_{e,1}$ -- leads to a two-fold increase of the first revival peak, with the increase being even more pronounced at the second revival peak.
-This shows that the tunability of the initial state can be obtained with experimentally realistic values of the parameters for which the model remains chaotic.
+To illustrate the effect of $J_{e,1}$ on the dynamics, in Fig.~\ref{fig:tune2} we compute the fidelity dynamics as $J_{e,1}$ is modulated by an amount $\Delta_1 \in [0,12]$, both in the ideal model and the model with experimental imperfections.
+As expected, for the ideal model the revivals are close to perfect for $\Delta_1=12$.
+Nevertheless, even after including the imperfections present in the device and realistic values of parameters, we still see a substantial improvement in the first revival peak.
+We emphasize that the model remains chaotic for the chosen range of $\Delta_1$ values.